top of page

 Try to see what is going to happen next, finely look with a microscopic style of contemplation, and see if the tiniest nuance of the next moment is absolutely predictable.
 The exact muscular tensions of the arms, the legs, the precise volume of the diaphragm, the rhythmic flow of breath, the slight gestures of the fingers, the wiggling of the toes, the dancing articulations of thoughts that float by.
 Are any of these really choreographed by you prior to their arising?
 Really look.

 We have to admit that no one is driving this stream of experience.
 It's just flowing on all by itself.
 The unpredictability of the next moment shows us that we, as Reality, are not in control of the next moment of experience.
-We create the next moment, for sure, for we are the source of everything, but we don't have the ability to choose, beforehand, what form this next moment will become.
+We create the next moment, for sure, because we are the source of everything, but we don't have the ability to choose, beforehand, what form this next moment will become.

 No!
-'Control' is precisely a concept that is defined by thought, a concept does not experientially exist prior to its conceptualisation.
+'Control' is precisely a concept that is defined by thought.
+A concept does not experientially exist prior to its conceptualisation.

 Where does our idea of control come from other than a thought that imagines such control exists?

 How could that which is indivisibly itself have the ability to control itself?
 It cannot separate from itself in order to control itself.
-It cannot become an entity outside itself to interact with itself in a relationship between a controller-entity and controlled-entity.
+It cannot become an entity outside itself to interact with itself in a relationship between a controller-entity and a controlled-entity.
 There is no relationship between Reality and itself.
 Reality, our Self, is that which is indivisibly, seamlessly, inseparably itself.
 Control is impossible for itself.

-And thank the heavenliness of Reality that we have no clue what is going to happen next!
+Thank the heavenliness of Reality that we have no clue what is going to happen next!
 We love surprises.
 Life would be boring if we could predict every nuance of the next moment.
 Let life continue to be what it is; a magic show.

 bottom of page